ProjectMirador/mirador-design/README.md

 # Mirador 3 Style Guide

-This Mirador 3 Style Guide is intended to document styles and processes related to the design and development of Mirador 3.
+This [Mirador 3 style guide](https://projectmirador.github.io/mirador-design/) is intended to document styles and processes related to the design and development of Mirador 3.

 This style guide is currently just a prototype.
 It's intended for determining the potential value of a style guide for Mirador 3 design and development and how such a style guide might be structured.
 It's based on [Jekyll](http://jekyllrb.com/) and was selected based on the ease of updating (most pages can be written in Markdown) and deploying.